AishwaryaKalmangi/Python-project/README.md

 • Find word cloud, most frequent words from ‘text’ column.

 • Pre-processing & Tokenization is performed in this step mainly.

+2.The following stage is feature engineering, which involves turning the raw dataset into flat features that can be incorporated into a machine learning model.
+The process of extracting new features from the existing data is also a part of this step.
+Following that, the dataset is split into train and validation sets. • Converting text into appropriate features is the first step.
+• Count Vectors as features.

+• TF-IDF Vectors as features.

+• Split the dataset into Train & Test datasets.